SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

-The following trace \(written to the `Transcript`\) illustrates that a global set up is run before and after each test in a sequence.
+The following trace \(written to the `Transcript`\) illustrates that a global setup is run before and after each test in a sequence.
 Let's see if you can obtain this trace yourself.

 ```